-This course introduces you to both perspectives: the viewpoint from interest groups that want to influence public policy, and the perspective of policymakers who must deal with all kinds of organized interests and make choices about which of these interest to address and which to ignore.
+This course takes both perspective: that of interest groups that want to influence public policy, and that of policymakers who deal with organized economic and social interests and must choose which ones to address and which to ignore.

-At an introductory level, this course provides you a view on the diversity of organizations engaged in interest representation, their strategies and tactices, and the effects of their activities on policy decisions and their public reputation.
+At an introductory level, this course provides you a view on the population of interest organizations and the way they develop strategies and tactics for influencing policymakers.

 After successfully completing this course, you are able to:

-Explain that the supply side of interests (the groups) and the demand side (the policymakers) are mutually dependent, and show how their relationship works
+3. Understand that the supply side of interests (the groups) and the demand side (the policymakers) are mutually dependent, and see how their relationship works.

 Mode of instruction